garrandall/popular-music-data/tracks/last-christmas-glee-cast.md

 Me?
 I guess I was a shoulder to cry on

-A face on a lover with a fire in his heart (Ooh, woah) (Ooh) A man under cover but you tore me apart (Ooh, ooh)
+A face on a lover with a fire in his heart (Oh, woah) (Oh) A man under cover but you tore me apart (Oh, oh)

 (Now I've) found a real love you'll never fool me again